 Sweat It Out in a Home Gym

-A basement provides plenty of room to make a workout room tailored to your interests.
+If you’re looking to add a workout room to your home, a basement gym is the way to go.
 Carve out space to build that sauna you’ve always wanted, or use multiple floor types to divide up workout stations, such as wood floors for yoga and carpet for cool-down stretches.
 Rubber mats are an affordable basement flooring option—not to mention, a smart way to protect the ground from heavy equipment.

 Enjoy a Theater Experience at Home